Test your savings IQ

 1. You may not like winter, but you shouldn’t be paying to heat the outside.
 If your walls and ceiling aren’t properly insulated, you’ll lose on heating and cooling costs and feel less comfortable.
 A small change like topping up insulation can potentially save you:

 A small change like topping up insulation can potentially save you 5-8 per cent on your energy bill.
-Find out more simple tricks to save you power and money in our 12 more ways to make your home more energy efficient article.
+Before you purchase insulation for your home make sure to read our Insulation Buying Guide.

 2. By using sealing products to help block cold air flow from around windows, doors and cracks you can save on your annual bill.
 What types of products should you use to better seal your windows?